pkochubey/ws-audio-api/Readme.md

   1. Get user audio from microphone (**getUserMedia support require**)
   2. Encode it with Opus codec
   3. Send it to websocket server

+Works fine in Chrome, Firefox, Edge.
+Doesn't work in Safari.

 **Player mode**:
   1. Get packet from broadcasting server
   2. Decode it with Opus codec
   3. Write it to audio queue
   4. Play audio queue (**Web Audio Api support require**)

+Works fine in all browsers

  For Speaker only:
  In Chrome browser you should use secure connection cause Chrome does not support getUserMedia in unsecure HTTP connection
  [How to setup secure HTTP server](https://docs.nodejitsu.com/articles/HTTP/servers/how-to-create-a-HTTPS-server)